Stefafrontani/microservices-with-reactjs-and-nodejs/README.md

 B)
   1- Make sure the deployment is using the ":latest" version of the image in the spec section 2- Make a change in code
-  3- Build the image
+  3- Build the image ( $ docker build -t stefanofrotnani/posts . )
-  4- Push the image to the docker hub ( $ docker login -> and enter credentials before ) 5- Run $ kubectl rollout restart deployment posts-depl -> Restart the deployment (so it uses the latst version of that image :latest)
+  4- Push the image to the docker hub ( $ docker login -> and enter credentials before // THEN -> $ docker push stefanofrontani/posts )
+  5- Run $ kubectl rollout restart deployment posts-depl -> Restart the deployment (so it uses the latst version of that image :latest)